PutLotionNBasket/AudioPanUI/README.md

 ## Features

+* Note: 'Headphones' & 'Speakers' on the Output selection are for preferable presets - not actually changing audio sources
 * Real-time stereo panning driven by active window position
 * Smooth, equal-power panning, with motion smoothing
 * Independent handling of multiple windows playing audio